NEZNAMY/TAB/.github/wiki/feature_guide_sorting.md

 If that's the case, you forgot to add that group into the list.

 ## PERMISSIONS
+> [!CAUTION]
-**This method is not recommended, as many low quality servers give OP to every staff member and don't know how to negate permissions, making this option not function as intended.
-If you think you can pull it off, and sorting by primary group is not an option, you can give this a try.
+> This method is not recommended,
+> as many low quality servers give OP to every staff member and don't know how to negate permissions,
+> making this option not function as intended.
+> If you think you can pull it off, and sorting by primary group is not an option, you can give this a try.
-This method is, however, handy when trying to sort specific players **without** assigning them into a group.**
+This method is, however, handy when trying to sort specific players without assigning them into a group.

 This method will sort players based on permission nodes they have.
 Place all of your permissions in to a comma separated list **in order of priority**.